Steven Lorentz: Toronto Maple Leafs

+Starting the season on the Maple Leafs roster, Lorentz would score his first goal of the season in the team's second game, a 4–2 win over the New Jersey Devils on October 10.

 Playing style

 Carolina Hurricanes Director of Amateur Scouting Tony MacDonald said of Lorentz in 2015, "He's a good two-way player who plays well with and without the puck."

-Personal life

-Lorentz is the grandson of Jim Lorentz, a former NHL player and broadcaster.